 Have a look at our lead gen video on YouTube for an example.

 Increase landing page conversions with video

-We’ve just launched our first Udemy course (The Ultimate Public Relations Masterclass) and we created a promo video for the course, because, according to Udemy, students who watch a well-made promo video are 5x more likely to enrol in your course.
+We’ve recently launched our first Udemy course, The Ultimate Public Relations Masterclass (find out how we made it) and we created a promo video for the course, because, according to Udemy, students who watch a well-made promo video are 5x more likely to enrol in your course.
 Yup, a good video can have a dramatic impact on landing page conversions – and Neil Patel agrees!

 Here’s our example of a landing page with a video designed to increase conversions.